Specialty coffee: Specialty coffee consumption

-Asia is projected to soon represent the world's largest consumer of specialty coffee, with over US$3.7 billion in new value growth projected from 2016–2020.
+Asia is projected to soon represent the world's largest consumer of specialty coffee, with over US$3.7 billion in new value growth projected from 2016 to 2020.
 Despite Asia being traditionally dominated by tea consumption, it is now easy to find specialty coffee shops across many Korean, Chinese and Japanese cities.
+The growing trend of coffee consumption in Asia, particularly in China, is driven by the perception of coffee as an experience rather than just a beverage.
+While the taste of coffee remains central, social media has shifted consumers' focus towards the symbolic meaning of drinking coffee as a representation of lifestyle.

 There have also been increases in the consumption of coffee from countries traditionally responsible for growing coffee.
 Brazil's overall coffee consumption in 2014 was 21 million bags, close to that of the US at 23.4 million bags.
 Guatemala is also experiencing a surge in popularity of specialty coffee.